Introduction to Managing Information

 Our records include both paper and electronic files.
 Paper files remain important to MI5.
 However, we make extensive use of computer systems to index and retrieve records.
 Electronic documents and data are of key importance to us.

-There are special limitations placed on the product of intercepted communications to ensure the safeguards set out in the Regulation of Investigatory Powers Act 2000 (RIPA) are fully complied with.
+There are special limitations placed on the product of intercepted communications to ensure the safeguards set out in the Investigatory Powers Act 2016 are fully complied with.

 A number of further controls limit our and others’ access to particularly sensitive information.